boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/fitbit.md

 > **NOTE:** Save the Client ID and Client secret in Bold BI by following the [OAuth Configuration](/site-administration/data-connector-settings/oauth-configuration/).

 ## Create Fitbit data source
-After successful authentication, the NEW DATA SOURCE configuration panel opens.
+After successful authentication, the NEW DATA SOURCE configuration panel will open.
 Follow these steps to create Fitbit data source.
 1. Enter a name and description (optional) for the data source.
 2. Click the **API Endpoints** drop-down box and choose the required endpoint.
 3. If you want to enter the endpoint manually, click **Custom Url** and then enter the URL manually.
 Refer to the [Fitbit API documentation](https://dev.fitbit.com/build/reference/web-api/explore/) for more details.